Michelzinn/Michelzinn/README.md

 I specialize in backend development with Ruby on Rails, creating high-performance systems, RESTful APIs, and seamless integrations.

 Started my journey in tech in 2021 and have been consistently evolving both technically and professionally — always focused on solving real-world problems and delivering impact.
+I also love the gaming side of things, learning how they're a built is fun!

 ---